loudmouse/twitter_clone/README.md

 # The App
 The live site is hosted on Heroku.
-Because I'm using the free tier plan it may take up to 30 seconds for the app to load. you may find it here: https://tranquil-taiga-56801.herokuapp.com/
+Because I'm using the free tier plan it may take up to 30 seconds for the app to load.
+You may find it here: https://tranquil-taiga-56801.herokuapp.com/

 ## The Goal